 A traditional margarita is made with limes, usually, Persian limes which are the large green fruit you find in your produce section.
 For this margarita, I’ve used the smaller, less tart, and less acidic Key lime.
+A Key lime margarita is a great option for at home happy hour.

 With more than 20 years of experience in the wine and spirit industry, I know a little something about adult beverages.
 My motto: The better the ingredients the better the cocktail!